Skip to Content

 1. Backpack

 It’s important to choose the right backpack for the Camino de Santiago.
-I walked with a 36-40L backpack it was more than enough especially if you’re not planning on carrying a laptop as I did.
-Remember, the bigger backpack you get the more unnecessary stuff you’ll fit in.
-If you walk in summer you can get away with a smaller 30-35L backpack.
+I usually walk with a 36-40L backpack it is more than enough especially if you’re not planning on carrying a laptop/mirror camera, etc. as I did.
+Remember, the bigger backpack the more unnecessary stuff you’ll fit in.
+If you walk in summer you can get away with a 30-35L backpack.

 For hiking in winter or late fall/early spring when you need warmer clothes a 40-45L backpack for men and women will be big enough.
-Make sure your backpack has a rain cover or buy a separate one it’s always great, especially if you walk in winter months.
+Make sure your backpack has a rain cover or buy a separate one it’s essential if you walk in winter.

-If you use a backpack delivery service on the Camino you can bring a big backpack or even a suitcase and walk with a day pack carrying only valuables, water, and snacks.
+If you use a backpack delivery service you can bring a big backpack and walk with a day pack carrying only valuables, water, and snacks.
 Make sure your daypack is comfortable for long walking and has padded straps, and pockets to fit a water bottle.
-Osprey Talon 22 Men’s Hiking Backpack or even smaller Osprey Daylite 13L Daypack are great options for a day pack.
+Osprey Talon 22 Hiking Backpack or smaller Osprey Daylite 13L Daypack are great options.

 2. Shoes

-Don’t underestimate the importance of packing a good pair of shoes for the Camino.
-You’ll spend most of the time walking in them.
-We recommend walking the Camino, especially longer routes, in proper shoes and not sneakers.
-We tried on the Portuguese Camino to walk in our running shoes.
-At first, they were very comfortable but after a couple of days of walking on cobblestones and hard surfaces, our feet were destroyed.
+It’s importance to pack a good pair of shoes for the Camino.
+You’ll spend 5-8 hours a day walking in them.
+We recommend walking the Camino, especially longer routes, in hiking shoes, not in sneakers.
+We walked a part of the Portuguese Camino from Lisbon in our running shoes.
+At first, they were very comfortable but after a couple of days of walking on cobblestones, our feet were destroyed.

-If you buy a new pair wear them before you start the pilgrimage even good new shoes might cause blisters.
-If you’re planning to do some Camino training the best is to train in the same shoes you’re going to wear on the Camino.
+If you buy a new pair of shoes wear them for a while before you start the pilgrimage.
+Even good new shoes might cause blisters.
+If you’re planning to do some Camino training the best is to train in the same shoes you’re going to walk the Camino.

 Read our recommendation for the best shoes for the Camino de Santiago.

 For walking the Camino in the winter when it rains a lot and on some routes, you can even get snow I can recommend Salomon X Ultra 3 GTX boots.
-These shoes are amazing for more challenging hiking routes and walking in bad weather conditions.
-I’ve done Everest Base Camp Trek and Annapurna Base Camp trek in them and for hours walked in deep snow and my feet stayed warm and dry.
+These shoes are amazing for more challenging hiking routes and walking in bad weather conditions e.g. heavy rain or snow.

 You can see my comparison and conclusion in our YouTube video.